amg1976/amg1976.github.io/_posts/2018-05-07-what-to-expect-from-an-agile-coach.md

 layout: post
 title: What to expect from an Agile Coach?
 categories: blog
-tags: [agile scrum kanban backlog estimation]
+tags: [agile, scrum, kanban, backlog, estimation]
 ---

 This question was asked by my team manager.
 I believe the team has some knowledge of the Agile methodologies, but maybe not enough to use them in an effective manner.
 I guess the first evidence is that we bounce between Scrum and Kanban, and probably neither of them are being done correctly.